dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 ### Actor reminders

-Actors have actor reminders, but present some limitations involving scalability.
-Make reminders scalable by using `SchedulerReminders`.
+Actors have actor reminders, but present some limitations involving scalability using the Placement service implementation.
+You can make reminders more scalable by using [`SchedulerReminders`]({{< ref support-preview-features.md >}}).
+This is set in the configuration for your actor application.

 ## Try out the jobs API